 What is Pupil Premium Funding?

-An explanation of the purpose behind Pupil Premium funding, and information on how schools are funded.
-Government Pupil Premium Information
+Click below to access an explanation of the purpose behind Pupil Premium funding, and information on how schools are funded.

 ‘It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.’
 DfE site